 Theft by False Pretenses - Penal Code 532 PC

-For example, if someone claimed that they could perform certain services for another person – whether it be doing some work at their home – doing some work at their job, or giving them something of value.
-The person that made that promise had no intention of doing that and took the other person's money, then that would be theft by pretenses.
+For example, if someone claimed that they could perform certain services for another person—whether it be doing some work at their home, doing some work at their job, or giving them something of value—and the person who made that promise had no intention of doing that and took the other person's money, then that would be theft by pretenses.

 This is a different crime than grand theft or robbery.
-Because in those crimes, the person is taking the property away from the other person without their consent, either by force, fear or they're just going and taking it, and the person doesn't see it.
+In those crimes, the person takes the property away from the other person without their consent, either by force, fear, or just going and taking it, and the person doesn't see it.

 Defenses for Theft by False Pretenses

-As far as defenses to theft by pretenses cases, if the defendant that's charged with this case has performed the obligation that they were supposed to or provided the goods, or whatever they were supposed to do in exchange for what the other person gave them, then this would be a defense.
+As far as defenses to theft by pretenses cases go, if the defendant charged with this case has performed the obligation that they were supposed to or provided the goods or whatever they were supposed to do in exchange for what the other person gave them, then this would be a defense.
+Other valid defenses could include [specific examples of valid defenses].

-In these types of cases, this could be a defense because then we could show the prosecutors – well, wait a minute, they didn't intend to trick anybody.
+In these types of cases, this could be a defense because then we could show the prosecutors that they didn't intend to trick anybody.

-The other party just wasn't satisfied with whatever that person did.
+The other party just wanted more from whatever that person did.
 This is more of a civil dispute and should not be filed as a criminal case in this scenario.
-Criminal cases – when it comes to these types of offenses – where someone is accused of trying to con another person – should only be charged if there is evidence that the person never intended to perform or give what they were supposed to and that this was just all a ruse for them to get money or property.
+Criminal cases—when it comes to these types of offenses—where someone is accused of trying to con another person—should only be charged if there is evidence that the person never intended to perform or give what they were supposed to and that this was just all a ruse to get money or property.

 In this scenario, if someone is not satisfied and angry, they can take that person to civil court and try to get back whatever they gave or try to get a portion of that back, but it should not be filed as a criminal case.
 Criminal cases should not be used to earn money or solve civil disputes between people.